Suggester/Documentation/config/locale.md

 # Configuration Element: Server Locale

 ### What is it for?
-This setting defines which language will Suggester use when responding to commands
+This setting defines which language will Suggester use when responding to commands.

 ### Usage
 Set up the server locale using `.config locale [language]`

 ### Accepted Imputs
-A supported locale name or code, which you can find using `.locales`
+A supported locale name or code, which you can find using `.locales`.

 ⚠ **Warning!** If a user has already configured a locale using the `.locale` command, Suggester will prioritize it.
 However if they haven't, the bot will respond in the language configured here.